yorkshire-pudding/feedback_simple/README.txt

 - Disabled the module to remove the site wide Feedback tab.

-- By default, the tab directs the user to /contact.
+- By default, the tab directs the user to the contact page.

-- Take a look at feedback_simple.tpl.php for a list of variables you can modify for the theme layer.
+- Take a look at feedback_simple.tpl.php for a list of variables you can modify in the theme layer.

 CREDIT
 ------